leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

   ![Configure standby database](./images/configure-standby-db.png " ")

      * **Database unique name**: Optionally, specify a value for the DB\_UNIQUE\_NAME database parameter.
-This value must be unique across the primary and standby cloud VM clusters.
+This value must be unique across the Primary and Standby cloud VM clusters.
 The unique name must meet the requirements:

        * Maximum of 30 characters
        * Contain only alphanumeric or underscore (_) characters